 Triathlon Race Nutrition Calculator

-Calculate calorie and fluid needs for your triathlon race.
+Calculate calorie and fluid needs for your triathlon by distance and intensity.

-Get carbohydrate intake targets by race duration and intensity.
+Get hourly carbohydrate intake targets and hydration amounts for each segment.

 Proper race nutrition is the fourth discipline in triathlon.
 Getting it wrong leads to bonking (energy crash) or GI distress, both of which derail race performance.